jewelsofthought/neshama/site/posts/freedom/week_3/tiferet.md

 ---

 [^1]: It is not only the balance between force and form, but also in the upper realm, between the expression of Mercy/Compassion versus the structures of Judgement/Strength.
 In the lower realm, it mediates the expression between physical force and physical forms.
-[^2]: The names, the unnameable – any appellation you give to **Ha’Shem** will reduce it.
+[^2]: The names, the unnameable – any appellation you give to **Ha'Shem** will reduce it.
 It can only be described by what it is not, never by what it is.